paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2015-08-26-thinking_responsively.md

 date: '2015-08-26 17:02:00 +0100'
 location: Brighton, England
 excerpt: 'Three years after the Web Aesthetic, comes my second article for A List Apart.
 Intended to inform a broader discussion about the principles that underline our work, I thought I would share some background as to how this article came about.'
+images:
-image: 2015/08/map_and_territory.png
+- 2015/08/map_and_territory.png
 tags:
 - Writing
 - Web
 - Responsive design
 - A List Apart
 ---
 {% include figure.html
   caption="Illustration: [Brad Colbow](http://alistapart.com/author/bradcolbow) for A List Apart"